tc39/notes/es9/2018-03/mar-22.md

 - [proposal](https://github.com/tc39/proposal-pipeline-operator/)
 - [slides](https://docs.google.com/presentation/d/1eFFRK1wLIazIuK0F6fY974OIDvvWXS890XAMB59PUBA/edit#slide=id.p)

-RJE: Sounds like we've got 40 mins for pipeline..

 DE: we've discussed the pipeline operator before.
 Rather that having nested function calls you use a pipeline operators.
 A nice thing about the pipeline operator is that for this usecase today you would use method chaining.
 It's easier to reason about the flow of data in nested expressions and there's less indentation.
 A lot of programmers view what you would see at the top here as not even a feasable option.
 A lot of programmers view deeply nested expression as unreadable.
 Giving the chaining style is useful instead of using variable names.
 We actually have a few parallel investigations of pipeline operators.
 Given that this is purely syntactic sugar, I thought we should make the right choice for the syntax.
 This isnt something like BigInt where we can reason about, we're really thinking about erganomics.
 We're really thinking about ergonomics.
 They way we get better ergonomics is with user feedback.
 We're trying 3 different proposals.
 We're trying the minimal proposal called the "smart pipeline" proposal.
 We're also working on the F# pipeline proposal.
 And there's a minimal proposal.
 Both of them are collaborating together on explainer texts and babel transforms.
 Sometimes in this room, discussing proposal alternatives can seem contentious, but these two seem to have formed a good working relationship around comparing the alternatives.
 Minimal Proposal: Arrow functions require parenthesis due to complicated grammar issues.
 Not requiring the parenthesis causes a SyntaxError.
 If you use a property access in the pipleline, the receiver of the propery access is used as the `this` context.
 We've also talked about async/await intergration.
 This minimal proposal bans await, so later proposals can use it.
 So for this there's explainer and specification written.
 It's at stage 1 presented at TC39 meeting last September.
 Arrow functions in a pipeline is a syntax error: `a |> b => c |> b`.
 There is an issue with precedence, requiring parentheses to disambiguate.
 In this proposal is just a syntax error.
 I was also talking about await in pipelines, it's unclear how we should handle this.
 There are two proposals, either wait for the value it has to be a function, or if we wait for the return value. if you just have in your pipeline an async function, it won't really work if you have synchronous function after it unless the following functions in the pipeline expect a Promise as an argument This was a requirement that was made in previous TC39 meetings.
 There were two proposal made, let's show one by one.

 YK: I have a clarification question.
 What do you mean by "fixed" context in the pipeline